 - Type IV: This is the less common type of collagen.
 It aids in the filtration of kidneys and other organs.
 It helps to support skin health and may also help with wound healing and digestion.

 What is the difference between marine and bovine collagen supplements?

-Bovine collagen is usually is a by-product of cows' hides processing.
-If the collagen coming from the hides weren't getting turned into gelatin or hydrolyzed collagen, it would just get thrown away.
+Bovine collagen is usually a by-product of cows' hides processing.
+If the collagen from the hides weren't turned into gelatin or hydrolyzed collagen, it would just get thrown away.
 It contains Collagen type I and III and is used to help with bone and joints, skin, and nails health.

 Marine collagen comes from fish and has a smaller particle size than all the other collagen types.

 Marine collagen is the best source of Collage type I. Collagen type I makes up 80 percent of our skin and works with elastin to help structure the skin, supporting hair follicles.
 Due to the smaller molecular size of hydrolyzed marine collagen, marine collagen is absorbed 1.5 times better than bovine collagen and dissolves better in cold and warm drinks.
 The marine collagen derived from wild-caught deep-sea fish is regarded as the highest quality collagen.

 What are the benefits of marine collagen supplements?